leangjia/blender_docs/manual/scene_layout/object/editing/transform/basics.rst

 In Object Mode, the move option lets you move objects.
 Translation means changing location of objects.
-It also lets you move any elements that make up the object within the 3D space of the active 3D View.
+It also lets you move any elements that make up the object within the 3D space of the active 3D Viewport.

 Pressing :kbd:`G` activates "Move" transformation mode.
 The selected object or element then moves freely according to the mouse pointer's location and camera.